Skip to main content

 How do rural hospices utilize volunteers?

-According to the National Hospice and Palliative Care Organization's Facts and Figures: 2023 Edition, hospice is the only Medicare provider type with Conditions of Participation that require at least 5% of patient care hours to be provided by volunteers.
+According Facts and Figures: 2024 Edition from the National Hospice and Palliative Care Organization, now part of the National Alliance for Care at Home, hospice is the only Medicare provider type with Conditions of Participation that require at least 5% of patient care hours to be provided by volunteers.
 These community members offer a valuable service to rural hospice and palliative care agencies when they provide direct patient care, clinical support, and other general supportive services to supplement the work of hospice professionals.

 Rural hospice and palliative care volunteers perform a variety of duties, such as: